dineshreddy221/dineshreddy221/README.md

 - 👋 Hi, I’m @Uppuluridineshreddy
-- 👀 I’m interested in data analytics and machine learning engineer and data scientist
+- 👀 I’m interested in data analysis and machine learning engineer and data scientist
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on where i can make my skills utilize...
 - 📫 You can reach me through LinkedIn.